whyjz/CARST/README.rst

 dh/dt **[v1.0]**:

-- All scripts are pythonized, i.e. it should be run on any Python-supported platforms (e.g. Windows, Linux).
 - python, with the following modules installed
     - numpy
     - scipy
     - matplotlib
     - shapely
     - gdal

+- All scripts are pythonized, i.e. it should work fine on any Python-supported platforms (e.g. Windows, Linux).

 pixel tracking **[v0.2]**: